Another polio case surfaces in Sindh

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NAWABSHAH: The Provincial Ministry of Health has once again failed to curb the menace of polio as another victim of poliovirus came under light in Shaheed Benazirabad District of Sindh, taking the toll of polio cases up to 13 in Sindh in 2019.
+NAWABSHAH: The Provincial Ministry of Health has once again failed to curb the menace of polio as another victim of poliovirus surfaced in Shaheed Benazirabad District of Sindh, taking the toll of polio cases up to 13 in Sindh in 2019.

-NAWABSHAH: The Provincial Ministry of Health has once again failed to curb the menace of polio as another victim of poliovirus came under light in Shaheed Benazirabad District of Sindh, taking the toll of polio cases up to 13 in Sindh in 2019.
+NAWABSHAH: The Provincial Ministry of Health has once again failed to curb the menace of polio as another victim of poliovirus surfaced in Shaheed Benazirabad District of Sindh, taking the toll of polio cases up to 13 in Sindh in 2019.